nilsroesel/plantjs/README.md

 - you can define a param in a route like `/:foo`
 and access it via `request.params.foo`
 #### Route Typing
-you can directly define a typed route param `/:id[number]` an non digit route would return a 404.
+you can directly define a typed route param with the pattern `:param#type` `/:id#number` an non digit route would return a 404.
 The available types are:
 - number
-Planned dor 1.3
 - hex
 - alpha (=> [a-zA-Z])
-- A custom RegExp
-- length validation

 ### Decorator driven
 Everything is decorator driven.
 The framework is not supposed to run an application like